Looking After Yourself

 For more information

-This Way Up – a free online course to manage stress
+This Way Up – a free online course to manage stress.
+There are many other online courses or apps to help with stress.

 Be Aware of Seizure Triggers and Keep a Seizure Diary

-Identifying seizure triggers and learning how to avoid them is important for seizure control.
+Identifying seizure triggers and learning how to avoid them is important for seizure management.
 Common seizure triggers include missed medications, sleep deprivation and stress.

 Seizure diaries can help to identify seizure triggers, and provide a good picture of seizure patterns.